1. 1770, Australia

 The first time I rode a motorbike was pretty much by accident.
-I’d reached the town of 1770 on my tour of the Australian east coast (that’s the name of the place- it’s not just really old-fashioned) and the big tourist attraction was the Scooteroo bike tours.
+I’d reached the town of 1770 on my tour of the Australian east coast (that’s the actual name of the place) and the main tourist activity was the Scooteroo bike tour.

-Somehow, I got the impression that the tour involved sitting on the back of a bike clutching onto a very experienced biker for dear life.
+Somehow, I’d got the impression that the tour involved sitting on the back of a bike clutching onto the back of a very experienced biker for dear life.
 So when a big group of us turned up to find rows and rows of bikes and a handful of bikers, I started to feel concerned.
 There wasn’t enough bikers for all of us.
-Turns out the only people on the bikes were going to be us – along with a tour guide (a former member of Hells Angels apparently) who would be heading up the pack.
+It turned out that the only people on the bikes were going to be us – along with a tour guide (a former member of Hells Angels apparently) who would be heading up the pack.
 Needless to say I was nervous, although the big safety helmet and leather jacket – complete with flames – did make me feel a little bit more prepared.
 The flames in particular helped me get in the zone.

-At the end of our ride we reached a lagoon with turquoise water, swings and a branch to jump off.
-It was cold but worth it.
-It was even worth the trip back.
+At the end of our ride, we reached a lagoon with turquoise water, swings and branch to jump in from.
+It was cold but worth it as we splashed around.
+It was even worth the wobbly trip back.

-Before long, I got to the destination- the Kuang Si Falls- and met up with the rest of the group.
-It was beautiful but, of course, since it was rainy season the heavens inevitably opened and we were hit with a downfall.
-By the time we got back to our bikes the sun was out but they were soaked and our helmets filled with water.
-After tipping it out we started on the way back and almost immediately ran into our guide, who was riding up a hill towards us.
+Before long, I arrived at Kuang Si Falls and met back up with the rest of the group.
+The waterfall was beautiful but, of course, since it was rainy season the heavens inevitably opened and we were hit with a downfall.
+By the time we got back to our bikes, the sun was out but they were soaked and our helmets filled with water.
+After tipping it out, we got started on our way back and almost immediately ran into our guide, who was riding up a hill towards us.